SRINETHIR/Hardware-Design/README.md

 ![8_beq](https://github.com/SRINETHIR/Hardware-Design/assets/141196086/b8dbb1ec-43b5-40e4-88ad-24cf5547d38f)

-We can observe from the waveforms that the output of the Simulated waveform and GLS output waveform match and there is no mismatch in the output.
+We can observe from the waveforms that the output of the Simulated waveform and GLS output waveform match and there is no mismatch.

 </details>